South Carolina Layoffs — February 2022

 | Belk Fulfillment Center | Union | 310 | Closure |

-Leading the list was Belk Fulfillment Center at its Union facility, reporting 310 affected workers.
+The largest notice was filed by Belk Fulfillment Center at its Union facility, reporting 310 affected workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across South Carolina, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across South Carolina, with filings falling below both recent and year-ago levels.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Carolina WARN notices, browse layoffs by state, or download the full dataset.